Bertelsmann Music Group

-Acquisition
+History

 In 1994, BMG acquired Italian publisher Casa Ricordi, which had been founded in 1808.

 In March 1998, BMG sold its video game publisher BMG Interactive to Take-Two Interactive, with Bertelsmann taking a 16 percent stake in Take-Two.
 BMG Interactive published the Grand Theft Auto video game series.

-The joint venture between Sony Corporation and Bertelsmann to merge both companies' music divisions was set up in August 2004.
+The joint venture between Sony and Bertelsmann to merge both companies' music divisions was set up in August 2004.
 It reduced the Big Five record companies to the Big Four record companies.
 At that time, the company had a 21.5% share in the global music market.
 Sony Music and BMG remained separate in Japan, although BMG Music Japan was wholly owned by Sony BMG.

-On 27 March 2006, The New York Times reported that Bertelsmann was looking to raise money by leveraging some of its media assets and that executives from both companies were in talks about possibly altering the current venture.
+On 27 March 2006, the New York Times reported that Bertelsmann was looking to raise money by leveraging some of its media assets and that executives from both companies were in talks about possibly altering the current venture.
 In 2008, Bertelsmann sold its 50% share of Sony BMG to Sony Corporation of America for a total of $1.5 billion and the company was renamed back to Sony Music Entertainment Inc.

 While officially withdrawing from the business of recorded music, Bertelsmann continued its strong presence in other areas of the music industry by establishing BMG Rights Management, which specializes in music rights management and by representing artists and authors.
 It is mainly active in European markets.
 The basis of the company was formed through BMG's decision to withhold selected European music catalogues from the former Sony BMG joint venture and the BMG Publishing businesses.

 Also kept separate from the acquisition by Sony Corporation of America was Sony BMG's wholly owned and operated BMG Japan.
 Sony Music Japan remained independent from the Sony BMG joint venture, therefore BMG and Sony labelling were kept separate in Japan under the venture.
 During Sony BMG's buyout, BMG Japan was instead picked up by Sony Music Entertainment Japan.
 It briefly continued to operate as a distinct entity until a reorganization in early 2009 folded the company into Sony Music Japan.

 Subsidiaries

-Now part of Sony Music Entertainment after the buyout of Bertelsmann SE & Co.
-KGaA's 50% stake in Sony BMG.
+Now part of Sony Music Entertainment after the buyout of Bertelsmann's 50% stake in Sony BMG.